 The green pods are best eaten young, while the fresh young beans can be used like peas.
 If they are bitter, boil quickly for a few minutes, then drain and finish cooking in fresh liquid.
 The fully mature beans, like many others, including the red kidney bean, contain Trypsin Inhibitors.
 Thoroughly boiling them for at least 5 minutes, before cooking until tender can reduce or even inactivate TIs in many species..
 The beans store well when dried, but the skin is unpalatable, so can be removed after soaking.

 (Some tips for cooking any kind of dried bean: Soak dried pulses in a weak soluttion of Bicarb Soda, then drain, rinse, cover with fresh water & freeze them solid.
 Thaw just before cooking.
 You can soak, freeze & store containers of beans for a quick meal when wanted.
 Thus treated, they are less likely to cause wind, & they cook more quickly, because the freezing has a tenderising effect, caused by the expansion of moisture within the pulses as it freezes.
 Works with tough meat, too!
 Adding adding a teaspoon of bicarb.soda to every 3 cups of both soaking & cooking water water reduces tannin & phytic acid content, as well as saving even more cooking time.
 Don't add salt, or acid e.g. tomatos until they are completely cooked.
 Both toughen uncooked protein.)

 Another indigenous climber I have recently planted to climb over the front fence.
-It is said to produce small edible white berries following tiny white flowers.
+It is said to produce very small edible berries following tiny white flowers.
 I've seen the flowers, but not the berries.
 Perhaps it is like the Clematis, or maybe the birds get them.
 It is a rampart climber, and needs strict control, but can be clipped to densely cover a wire frame

 PUMPKINS - See Annuals